drewcargle/ResumeFinal/README.md

 There are AWS Config rules in place to monitor the configuration of S3 Buckets, ELB & EC2 EBS Volumes.

-There is a CloudTrail log to monitor account activity.
+There is a CloudTrail log to monitor amd record account activity.

+Fuur S3 Buckets.
+One for each of the following: VPC Flow Logs, ALB Access Logs, New CloudFormation Templates & AWS Config recordings.
+The VPC Flow Logs, Cloudformation templates and AWS Config recordings buckets are all encrypted with AWS KMS keys.
+The ALB Access Logs bucket is encrypred with SSE:AES-256.

 ## Business Landing Page Link